vikingmute/viking-astro-theme/README.md

 - ✅ Noto Serif SC font for better multi-language support
 - ✅ Chinese-friendly slugify function (converts Chinese characters to pinyin)
 - ✅ Redesigned Hero section with a more concise layout
+- ✅ Configurable external link icons (can be enabled/disabled)

 ## Configuration